abitwitch/scentwitch/README.md

     3. pass: {wp pass} (pick a Wordpress password)
     4. email: {associated email} (enter your existing email address)
 4. Login and go to Settings > Permlinks
-    1. Set to "Plain" and save
+    1. Set to "Custom Structure", enter "/index.php/%postname%/" then save
 5. Go to Settings > Discussion
    1. Uncheck the option that says “Allow people to post comments on new articles" (see [Limitations](#limitations))